QatarEnergy: Nationalization of oil sector

-Qatarization

-The company aims for its workforce to be composed of more than half of Qatari citizens by 2030.
-This policy is in line with the rest of the country in general and the government sector in particular.
-Currently the Qatarization level stands at around 30% and with one or two exceptions the top three management positions are occupied by male Qatari citizens.
-The company honours its employment contracts with Qatari citizens but frequently reneges on its obligations to its expat workforce during periods of low oil price.

-Pipelines, exports and refineries
+Operations

+Pipeline operations

-QP operates Qatar's oil pipeline network, which transports supplies from oil fields to the country's lone refinery and export terminals.
-QP operates an expansive offshore pipeline network that brings crude oil from offshore oil fields to Halul Island, where oil can be processed for export.
+QatarEnergy operates Qatar's oil pipeline network, which transports supplies from oil fields to the country's lone refinery and export terminals.
+It operates an expansive offshore pipeline network that brings crude oil from offshore oil fields to Halul Island, where oil can be processed for export.
 Onshore, most oil is sent to Umm Said for refining or export.
 Qatar has three primary export terminals: Umm Said, Halul Island, and Ras Laffan.
 Qatar typically exports around 600000 oilbbl/d of crude and about 20000 oilbbl/d of refined petroleum products.
 Most exports go to Asia, with Japan as the single largest receiver (about 380000 oilbbl/d of crude in 2006).
-In the international market, the major customers are Emirates National Oil Co.
-(ENOC), Glencore, Bakri Trading, Vitol, Mitsui and ITOCHU.